zhaolewen/py-sec-xbrl/README.md

 # Development roadmap
 2 priorities for the moment:
-1. Basic SEC XBRL parsing capabilities
+1. Better formatting of extracted XBRL data
-2. Make the scripts ready as a library that can be installed
+2. More advanced extracting functionalities (notably on the segments & calculations)